miyigun/ogrenci_takip/README.md

 ## Getting Started

-<font color=red> In the first stage, the program will record in the mobile phone's own memory,
+<font face="verdana"> In the first stage, the program will record in the mobile phone's own memory,
 and in the next stage, <b>the information will be updated</b> via a remote server.</font>